Home Chemistry Properties Concentration

 A normal solution is a chemical solution that contains one gram equivalent solute per liter of the solution but a molar solution contains one mole of solute per liter of solution.

-The normal and molar solutions of some common chemical compounds are given below the table,
+The normal and molar solutions of some common chemical compounds are given below in the table,

 Solute Molecular weight of solute Equivalent weight of solute Volume of Solution Concentration